 5. Corporate Tax Return is Required

 Because the S-Corp election is a Corporate tax election, you'll be required to file a corporate tax return.
-The requirement for a corporate tax return holds true whether you're operating through an LLC's or Corporation.
+The requirement for a corporate tax return holds true whether you're operating through an LLC or Corporation.

-Specifically, you'll need to prepare and file the IRS Form 1120-S. Yes, this is something your could prepare yourself, but you'll likely be better off engaging a professional to make sure it's done properly.
+Specifically, you'll need to prepare and file the IRS Form 1120-S. Yes, this is something you could prepare yourself, but you'll likely be better off engaging a professional to make sure it's done properly.
 There are a lot of nuances to filing out IRS forms like the 1120-S, and frankly your time is likely better spent elsewhere.

 And unlike your personal return, the 1120-S is due on March 15th!!

 If you're following good bookkeeping practices, your bookkeeping doesn't need to change all that much simply because you make the S-Corp election.
 There will be additional bookkeeping related to payroll filings, although a good payroll vendor like Gusto will take care of most of that for you.

 But you will want to be sure and complete your bookkeeping reconciliations and maintain records that allow you to produce both a Balance Sheet and an Income Statement.
 That 1120-S tax filing we just covered does require a balance sheet!

 Reporting your practice earnings on Schedule C (which is what you do as a sole prop or non-S-Corp LLC) is a bit easier and less rigid than the 1120-S, so once you make the S-Corp election, you do want to make sure your bookkeeping processes are in tip-top shape.

 7. Reduced Social Security Benefits + Allowed Retirement Contributions

 This is a really important point that I often see missed.
 The reduction of your Social Security Benefits that the S-Corp election brings about isn't a deal-breaker, but it is something I want you to be aware of and prepared for.